 Retirement age and qualification for retirement benefits of employees are based on the following:

-- Male employees must be 60 years old, and female must be 55 years old with a minimum 15 working years
+- Male employees must be 60 years old, and female employees must be 55 years old with a minimum of 15 working years;

-- For employees, who have been employed continuously for 5 years or working in the unsafe and hazardous conditions.
-The qualifying condition is 55 years for male employees whereas 50 years for women and with a minimum of 15 working years
+- For employees who have been employed continuously for 5 years, or are working in unsafe and hazardous conditions, the qualifying condition is 55 years for male employees and 50 years for female employees with a minimum of 15 working years.

 How GPS can Help